Product Name: OmniMind

 Strangely enough, I was able to feel some benefits, despite the product being slightly underdosed.

 My Experience With OmniMind

 As I (almost) always do, I’ve decided to test OmniMind for about a week.

-After my careful ingredient check, I did expect an energy and motivation boost from this supplement, but for the wrong reasons (I’ll tell you more about it in the next chapter).
+After my careful ingredient check, I did expect an energy and motivation boost from this supplement, but for the wrong reasons (I’ll tell you more about it below).